Mauricio Sotelo

 Mauricio Sotelo (born 2 October 1961 in Madrid) is a Spanish composer and conductor.

 Sotelo began his musical studies as a self-taught player of the guitar, and later at the Real Conservatorio de Música de Madrid.
 In 1979 he moved to Vienna to study at the University of Music and Performing Arts Vienna.
 Four years later, after finishing his course with Dieter Kaufmann, among others, he was admitted in the Chair of Composition commanded by Francis Burt – Sotelo dedicated to him the piece De Vinculis: Ge-Burt.
 A Francis Burt (2001) for violin – and, decisively for him, in Roman Haubenstock-Ramati's seminars, to conclude this academic period in 1987, being awarded the Prize of Honour for graduate studies.
 During his time in Wien (1979–1992) Sotelo works, created (…et l'avare silence (1988), among others) and participates, together with Beat Furrer, in the creation of the Societé de l'Art acoustique, later known as Klangforum Wien.
 This group has to be considered a sort of "fetish" ensemble to Sotelo for two reasons: first, the personal relationship with Furrer and the musicians; second, the close and continuous work with them to create many pieces, from the Trio Basso – a R.H.R.
 (1988–89) to Klangmuro...
 I (2009) for flute, double bass and ensemble.
 In Vienna he also studied electroacoustic music with Dieter Kaufmann and conducting with Karl Österreicher.
-Also at this time, Sotelo came into contact with Luigi Nono, a composer who exercised a lively influence in his musical thought, today even stronger than in those years.
+Also at this time, Sotelo came into contact with Luigi Nono, a composer who influenced his musical thought.
 He also met the poet José Ángel Valente (Orense 1929 – Geneva 2000) – an unavoidable figure to comprehend Sotelo's catalogue between 1994 and 2000—at the end of the eighties.